fluxpayments1/fluxpayments_api_ts/README.md

 ```

 ## Configuration
-Register for an account and get your sandbox keys at https://portal.fluxpayments.com
+Register for an account and get your sandbox keys.

 ## Introduction